This 'American Horror Story' Theory May Prove How Each Season Connects

 This ‘American Horror Story' Theory May Prove How Each Season Connects

-When TV first launched back in the 1940s and 50s, anthology series like The Twilight Zone and Alfred Hitchcock Presents were the name of the game in genre television.
-It wasn't until this decade that TV got back into that old school format, spearheaded by the success of Ryan Murphy, and his American Horror Story series.
+When TV first launched back in the 1940s and '50s, anthology series like The Twilight Zone and Alfred Hitchcock Presents were the name of the game in genre television.
+It wasn't until this decade that TV got back into that old school format, spearheaded by the success of Ryan Murphy and his American Horror Story series.
 But like any modern serialized show, Murphy has been dropping hints there was more than meets the eye.
 Now he may be giving us large circular hints of how the American Horror Story seasons connect.

 Now about to enter the seventh season with American Horror Story: Cult, Murphy's show has presented tales of horror from many different tropes, from old school freak show style circuses to haunted houses to witches.
 With AHS: Cult, he takes on something more experimental: political horror, in our modern day lives.

-But though from the outside, these different angles on our ideas of horror do not seem to be related, fans have been trying to connect the dots, from suggesting that these seven seasons relate to the seven deadly sins, or other overarching themes.
+But though from the outside, these different angles on our ideas of horror do not seem to be related, fans have been trying to connect the dots, from suggesting that these seven seasons relate to the seven deadly sins or other overarching themes.

-That particular one had to be thrown out when FX renewed the show through Season 9, but the new improved version expands the premise to cover a version of the sins that goes that high: Dante's Inferno.
+That particular one had to be thrown out when FX renewed the show through Season 9, but the new improved version expands the premise to cover a version of the sins that go that high: Dante's Inferno.

-The 14th century poem, written by Dante Alighieri, lays out nine circles of Hell, some of which correspond to the seven deadly sins, including Greed, Gluttony and Anger.
+The 14th-century poem, written by Dante Alighieri, lays out nine circles of Hell, some of which correspond to the seven deadly sins, including Greed, Gluttony, and Anger.
 The idea, which is credited to RedHenry, has been slowly gaining traction.

 Then, out of nowhere, Ryan Murphy popped out with an Instagram that seemed to suggest this was hitting the nail on the head.